-A ribbon of sun runs over the water
+A trail of sun runs over the water

-The poem was probably written in 822 when Bai was prefect of Hangzhou.
-Away from the stress of court politics, Bai was in a receptive state of mind to enjoy nature and record his true feelings.
+The poem was probably written in 822 CE when Bai Chi Yii 白居易 , age 50, was Prefect of Hangzhou.
+Away from the capital with its stressful court politics, Bai could relax and enjoy nature and here he simply recorded his true feelings.

-Not everyone would agree with my translation, of course.
+Not everyone would agree with my free translation, of course.
 The literal rendering is:

 A path of pale sun paves the water